AspTryGlu/MycoGene_Afum_CYP51/README.md

 Among its most useful applications are taxonomic profiling, species identification, and finding mutations linked to antifungal resistance.
 MycoGene shines particularly in non-model fungi where complete genome annotation is lacking, making it a straight solution for identifying mutation in specific genes when annotate whole-genome variants is unpractical.

-## Azole resistance mutation in A. fumigatus CPY51 gene
+## Azole resistance mutations in A. fumigatus CPY51 gene
 For using MycoGene to identify mutation in Aspergillus fumigatus CPY51 gene use branch `Afum_CPY51` `git clone --single-branch --branch Afum_CPY51 https://github.com/CDCgov/MycoGene.git`